cucapra/pollen/flatgfa-sh/README.md

 ----------------

 Use the `-p` flag for "pretend mode" to see how `flash` parses your shell command.
-Here are some things that we currently parse (not all of which are implemented in the evaluator just yet):
+Here are some things that we currently parse:

 ```console
 $ flash -p -c 'odgi depth'